What is a customized Wheelchair?

 Patients with temporary or permanent disabilities can benefit from a wheelchair prescription.

-For instance, a paraplegic experiences no feeling in the legs and may require a wheelchair for
+For instance, paraplegic experiences no feeling in their legs and may require a wheelchair for the rest of their life.
+A person with broken bones may need a wheelchair prescription until the injuries have healed.

-Wheelchair prescriptions are based on individual need, and several factors are considered.
+Wheelchair prescriptions are based on individual needs, and several factors are considered.

 People with the following conditions may benefit from a wheelchair prescription: